Lab 1

 - Use a

-object.
-Inside the loop, print each property name and its value in the format"propertyName: value"
+for...inloop to iterate over all enumerable properties of thepersonobject.
+Inside the loop, print each property name and its value in the format"propertyName: value".- Hint:

 - Hint: